-Around February, Put Me On Management reached out to let me know Pryce would be releasing an album.
+Around February, Power Moves Only Management reached out to let me know Pryce would be releasing an album.
 As part of Sesh Collectiv, a film collective based at Howard University, I’d seen him perform before and had prepared to interview him at his release party.
 That was put on hold, though.
 In June, Pryce released his album, Not Afraid of Heights, on all platforms.
 This week, he release the music video for “Real is Rare”.
 It reminds me that good art—art you’re proud of—takes time.

 Not Afraid of Heights is Pryce’s declaration of success and, with its range in sound, it tells listeners to have fun—but to do the work too.

 Adolescent: How would you describe yourself as an artist?
 Could you sum up your journey so far?

 Pryce: Okay, so basically I’ve been making music since I was 13.
 I signed to RCA/SONY when I was 16, and I was in a group called History in the Making.
 You know, we flourished regionally.
 Once I went to college, the group stuff started slowing down, so I started performing solo and venturing outside of rap.

 Adolescent: Speaking of that, have you heard Lil Nas X’s 7ep?
 I noticed for the genre on iTunes it said alternative rather than rap, which is crazy.
 He has, like, rock and country and all of that.
 Would you ever try to model something like that?

 Pryce: I would definitely like to get into other genres of music.
 He has songs on there like “Old Town Road.” and stuff, but the beats were totally different from what you’d hear in a rap song.
 His album was sonically different.

 Adolescent: Are there any artists that you think could be mentors for you?